 A bush breakfast under Acacia trees

-The Acacia green and Savannah gold balloons blend perfectly with the Serengeti landscape as it glides over the endless golden landscape.
+The Acacia green and Savannah gold fabric of the balloons blend perfectly with the Serengeti landscape as it glides over the endless golden landscape.
 But alas all good things have to come to an end.
 Eventually, the pilot landed the balloon softly on the grass, where champagne was waiting for us and orange juice for the kids.
 It was 8 am… and the day has only just begun.
 After some champagne, we got into our jeeps again and were led to a clearing under a tree where a Champagne bush breakfast was waiting for us.

-We enjoyed our warm breads, fruit and freshly prepared breakfast fare and more champagne while our Balloon captain handed out our certificates.
+We enjoyed our warm bread, fruit and freshly prepared breakfast fare and more champagne while our Balloon captain handed out our certificates.
 And it was time to go back on a land safari to see more of this amazing landscape that is home to so many different wildlife species, from big cats to birds to beetles.

 How to book the hot air balloon Safari in Serengeti

-We booked our hot air balloon safari through the Four Seasons Lodge where we stayed at in Tanzania.
+We booked our hot air balloon safari through the Four Seasons Lodge where we stayed in Tanzania.
 The flights last approximately one hour and are followed by a Champagne bush breakfast.
 Children from age seven and above are able to go on the balloon safari.
 We did see a few families with kids during the bush breakfast.
 The balloon ride was approximately $599 per person including the pick up at the lodge and breakfast. (at the time of this article)